Zeeman term for the N\'eel vector in a two sublattice antiferromagnet using Dzyaloshinsky-Moriya interaction and magnetic field: External Perturbations

 We now examine the effect of adding the antisymmetric exchange or DM interaction \cite{dzyaloshinsky58, moriya60} to the Lagrangian.
 This interaction exists in an antiferromagnet with broken inversion symmetry intrinsically or at interfaces like sample edges and extended domain walls.
 It is characterized by the energy density $\mathcal{U}_{\text{DMI}} = \mathbf{D}\cdot(\mathbf{S}_i\times\mathbf{S}_j) = \mathcal{J}^2\mathbf{D}\cdot(\mathbf{m}_i\times\mathbf{m}_j)$ where the direction of the DM vector $\mathbf{D}$ is given by the Moriya rules~\cite{moriya60}.

 Their net effect is to induce a weak ferromagnetism in the material, which then couples to external torques and fields.
-The emergence of a ferromagnetic moment also implies the existence of a non zero gyrotropic force in these systems.
 In the presence of a homogeneous DM interaction, the theory takes the form:

 This adds an extra term to the solution for the staggered magnetization $\mathbf{m} = \chi \mathcal{J}\dot{\mathbf{n}}\times\mathbf{n}/\mathcal{M}^2 - \chi \mathbf{D}\times\mathbf{n}/\gamma^2$.
 On integrating out the uniform magnetization we obtain: